 5 Reasons for Taking the IELTS

 Many people wish to make their career bright with a great opportunity.
-The IELTS examination provides a platform for people to prove themselves worthy of good opportunities.
-Given below are five reasons that will justify your choice of taking the IELTS.
+IELTS provides a platform for people to prove themselves worthy of good opportunities.
+Given below are five reasons that will justify your choice of taking the test.

-1. If you want to continue your studies in good universities, then the IELTS examination is a very good option to consider.
+1. If you want to continue your studies in good universities, then the examination is a very good option to consider.
 All the English-speaking nations put together have the highest number of good colleges for continuing your education.
-Although every country might have good universities but they are surely less in number when compared to the scope you have through the IELTS examination.
-So, from the education point of view, the IELTS opens a plethora of opportunities for your bright future.
+Although every country might have good universities but they are surely less in number when compared to the scope you have through the exam.
+So, from the education point of view, the test opens a plethora of opportunities for your bright future.

-2. For individuals who seek job opportunities, IELTS is again a fetching option.
-The IELTS examination opens doors for numerous job opportunities based upon the scores you obtain.
+2. For individuals who seek job opportunities, the test is again a fetching option.
+This exam opens doors for numerous job opportunities based upon the scores you obtain.
 It helps you in gaining work experience that will be very valuable for your career in future.

-3. There are many countries that accept IELTS scores for immigration purposes.
-IELTS scores also help in clearing immigration formalities.
-So, IELTS also helpful in many ways.
+3. There are many countries that accept test scores for immigration purposes.
+The scores also help in clearing immigration formalities.
+So, the test is helpful in many ways.

-5. Most of all, IELTS is a perfect English proficiency-testing exam.
+5. Most of all, it is a perfect English proficiency-testing exam.
 It tests a candidate's proficiency in the language by exploring all the necessary aspects of the English language.
-Perhaps, this could be the reason for wide acceptance of the IELTS throughout the world.
+Perhaps, this could be the reason for wide acceptance of the test throughout the world.

 - Listening (30 minutes, 40 questions).